SleepyBat/Seigyoku/README.md

 These may include updates from original releases for quality purposes.
 Any updates will likely be used for future batches.

-Fully archived / up-to-date with releases:
+Up-to-date with releases:
 - The Snack World (series + short-films)
 - Line Town

+Fully archived:
 - Cap Revolution Bottleman DX (series + Side Story shorts)
 - Punirunes
+- Ninjala
-- The Bears' School Movie: Jackie the Pastry Chef and the Sunny Sweets
+- The Bears' School movies

-Old Yo-kai Watch releases will be added when I've revised and reworked them.
-Which might take a while.
+Old Yo-kai Watch releases will be added once they've been revised in the future.
-- Yo-kai Watch episodes 183-191, 200
-- Yo-kai Watch! episode 2
-- Yo-kai Watch The Movie: The Flying Whale and the Parallel World Adventure, Meow!